 This course explores the areas of Crafts specializing in fabricating items out of glass.
 Students will learn basic glass design, cutting, soldering, and warm glass techniques as they create both 2D and 3D glass projects.
-Other areas the students will be working in include candle, making, fused glass, slumped glass, jewelry-making, utilizing Photoshop in design planning, and the use of recycling in art.
+Other areas the students will be working in include fused glass, slumped glass, and the use of recycling in art.
 All projects must be completed in order to receive credit for this course.